- The basics

 - Having problems with assessment centres?

 - Our resources

-Many employers do not believe that individual interviews can tell them enough about candidates, especially how they work with other people, and so prefer to use a range of selection techniques.
-This series of selection activities is often known as an assessment centre; they are considered by many employers to be the fairest and most accurate method of selecting staff.
-This is because they give different selectors a chance to see candidates over a longer period of time than is possible in a single interview.
+Many employers believe that individual interviews can’t tell them enough about candidates and so prefer to use a range of selection techniques.
+This series of selection activities is often known as an assessment centre.
+Assessment centres are considered by many employers to be the fairest and most accurate method of selecting staff because they give different selectors a chance to see candidates over a longer period of time than is possible in a single interview.
 It gives them the opportunity to see what you can do, rather than what you say you can do, in a variety of situations.
-Selectors at assessment centres will measure you against a series of competencies, and each activity will be carefully designed to assess one or more of these areas.
+Selectors at assessment centres will measure you against a series of competencies that are relevant to the organisation, and each activity will be carefully designed to assess one or more of these areas.

-It is also worth remembering that usually you are being assessed against these competencies and not against the other candidates.
-In organisations where they are making multiple hires it is not unheard-of for every candidate from one assessment centre to be selected and no one from another.
-Rather than trying to compete against other candidates, make sure that you demonstrate the qualities the organisation has highlighted as important to them.
+It is also worth remembering that you are usually being assessed against specific competencies, and not against the other candidates.
+In organisations making multiple hires, it is not unheard of, for every candidate from one assessment centre to be selected and nobody from another.
+Rather than trying to compete against other candidates, make sure that you demonstrate the qualities that the organisation has highlighted as important to them.

-Activities in assessment centres
+Activities at assessment centres